The Best Small Business Scheduling Software in 2025

 Features

-• Meeting Polls: Calendly has recently added the meeting polls feature, which allows you to create a meeting poll link and share it with your team.
-Your team will vote on the preferred time to meet, and based on the result, you get booked.
+- Meeting Polls: Calendly has recently added the meeting polls feature, which allows you to create a meeting poll link and share it with your team.
+Your team will vote on the preferred time to meet, and based on the result, you will get booked.

 Cons

-• Only focused on appointment scheduling: Calendly is a solid solution when it comes to appointment scheduling, but lacks other features that might be essential for your small business.
+- Only focused on appointment scheduling: Calendly is a solid solution when it comes to appointment scheduling, but it lacks other features that might be essential for your small business.

 Calendly scheduling link example: